FOR LAW ENFORCEMENT

 Miami-Dade Police Department

-William Hladky is a retired homicide detective from the Miami-Dade Police Department.
+William Hladky is a retired Miami-Dade Police Department homicide detective.
 He has been in law enforcement for more than 30 years.
-Prior o being assigned to the Homicide Bureau, he was a robbery and district detective.
+Prior to being assigned to the Homicide Bureau, he was a robbery and district detective.
 Bill has been involved in two shootings and a variety of other violent encounters.
 In 1983, the Miami-Dade Police Department named Bill and his partner Officers of the Year for saving under sniper fire a woman being beaten by a mob during a riot.
 In 1997, he received the Gold Medal of Valor for exchanging gunfire with a robber.
 (The robber lost).
 He has received numerous awards and commendations for his investigations from the Miami-Dade Police Department, the Federal Bureau of Investigation and other agencies.
 Bill is a certified police survival instructor.
 During 1984 and 1985 while on a leave of absence, he taught police tactics to U.S. military police officers in Germany.
-In addition to police officers, he has taught U.S. Air Marshals, U.S. Marshalls and FBI Special Agents.
+In addition to police officers, he has taught U.S. Air Marshals, U.S. Marshals, and FBI Special Agents.
 Bill has taught criminal justice to undergraduates and is a guest lecturer at Nova Southeastern University in the doctoral police psychology program.
 He holds an internationally certified second-degree black belt in Taekwondo; a Master’s Degree in Criminal Justice, specializing in forensic behavioral science, from Nova Southeastern University; a Master’s Degree of Public Administration from Florida Atlantic University, where he researched police stress; and a Bachelor’s Degree from the University of Iowa.
 He is a member of the National Homicide Investigators Association and is a graduate of the Force Science Institute’s certification program.
-The show “The Perfect Murder” on the Investigations Discovery channel recently profiled one of Bill’s murder cases.
+The show, “The Perfect Murder” on the Investigations Discovery channel, recently profiled one of Bill’s murder cases.

 Charles E. Holt Jr.